-SHOES: Shoes must be white and closed toe and heel or as specified by your course instructor.
+SHOES: Shoes must be white, gray or black and closed toe and heel or as specified by your course instructor.
 Shoes must not be made of material that allows fluids to pass through.
 Athletic shoes that meet the shoe requirements are permitted.
 All footwear must be polished and buffed, and shoelaces must be clean.
-Students are strongly urged to purchase a shoe that gives adequate support to the feet. (??Didn't we vote that shoes could be black??)
+Students are strongly urged to purchase a shoe that gives adequate support to the feet.